nelsonedison/SRMS/README.md

-# SRMS - Student Record Management System
+# SRMS - Student Request Management System

 ## Abstract

-The Student Record Management System (SRMS) is a comprehensive web-based application designed to streamline academic administration and student data management in educational institutions.
-Built with modern full-stack technologies, SRMS provides a centralized platform for managing student records, teacher information, and administrative operations through role-based access control and hierarchical approval workflows.
+The Student Request Management System (SRMS) is a comprehensive web-based application designed to streamline academic administration and student data management in educational institutions.
+Built with modern full-stack technologies, SRMS provides a centralized platform for managing student request records, teacher information, and administrative operations through role-based access control and hierarchical approval workflows.

 The system addresses the critical need for efficient student data management by offering features such as dynamic form creation, department-wise course management, and multi-level approval processes.
 With its intuitive user interface and robust backend architecture, SRMS enhances operational efficiency while maintaining data security and integrity.